Precision Measurement of Large Shear Signals: Detailed Derivation of FQN

 where $\tilde{\kappa}=(1-\kappa) (1-\hat{\kappa}) (1-\bar{\kappa})-1$ , $\Delta=- \beta^2 \left\{ \left(-2 \tilde{\kappa}+\tilde{\kappa}^{2}\right)|\mathrm{k}|^{2}+(1-\tilde{\kappa})^{2}\left[\left(|\bar{g}|^{2}+\bar{\delta}^{2}\right)|\mathrm{k}|^{2}-\bar{g}^{*}(1-i \bar{\delta}) \mathrm{k}^{2}-\bar{g}(1+i \bar{\delta}) \mathrm{k}^{* 2}\right] \right\}$.
 Note that both k and $\bar{g}$ are complex numbers.
 The term proportional to $\Delta^n$ is:

-in which the only polynomial terms that do not contain $\bar{g}$ is $\mathrm{k}^2|\mathrm{k}|^{2n}$.
+in which the only polynomial terms that do not contain $\bar{g}$ are $\mathrm{k}^2|\mathrm{k}|^{2n}$.
 The term with $n=0$ yields zero by the definition of $f_C$.
-The others with $n>0$ correspond to high order moments of $f_C$, which does not necessarily vanish because the ellipticities of an actual galaxy’s isophotes may vary with radius.
+The others with $n>0$ correspond to high order moments of $f_C$, which do not necessarily vanish because the ellipticities of an actual galaxy’s isophotes may vary with radius.
 They can however be regarded as noise.

 To sum up, $P_{20}^{\prime}-P_{02}^{\prime}+i\left(2 P_{11}^{\prime}\right)$ can be expressed as terms proportional to $\bar{g}$ plus noise terms resulting from high order moments of the galaxy shape.
 Therefore, when it approaches zero, $\bar{g}$ is only related to noise, leading to